Xilinx/Vitis-AI/tools/RNN/rnn_quantizer/README.md

 ```py
     python quant_lstm.py --quant_mode calib --subset_len 1000
 ```
 When calibrating forward, borrow the float evaluation flow to minimize code change from float script.
 If there are loss and accuracy messages displayed in the end, you can ignore them.
-Note the colorful log messages with the special keyword, "NNDCT".
+Note the colorful log messages with the special keyword, "VAIQ_*".

 If this quantization command runs successfully, two important files are generated in the output directory “./quantize_result”.
 ```